rladies/spain_nightingale/README.md

 The Scientific Committee (formed by a representative of the board of the Spanish Biometric Conference, a representative of the board of the Catalan Statistical Society, and three representatives of Rladies Spain) will select the winners considering the quality and originality of the analysis. **The decision of the Scientific Committee will be notified to the participants by autumn 2020**, in a special session of Rladies.

 ## AWARDS
 The **winning project will be presented as a communication at the next Spanish Biometric Conference** to be held in September 2021, in Madrid.
 (Registration and “travel bag” of maximum 500 €, included for one person).
+The second winner will be awarded a "travel bag" (300 €), that can be used for the participation in the conference, or for a pack of books.

 ### IMPORTANT NOTES
 - We will only accept those files sent within the submission dates.